RidouanBani/RidouanBani.github.io/_pages/about.md

 >[Modeling the transmission dynamics and control of lymphatic filariasis in Papua New Guinea](https://ridouanbani.github.io/portfolio/portfolio-6)

-We evaluated lymphatic filariasis (Wuchereria bancrofti parasites) control strategies with  focus  on  Papua  New  Guinea  (PNG).
+We evaluated control strategies to eliminate lymphatic filariasis (Wuchereria bancrofti parasites)with  focus  on  Papua  New  Guinea  (PNG).

-(PDF) Modeling the transmission dynamics and control of lymphatic filariasis (Wuchereria bancrofti parasites) in Papua New Guinea.
-Available from:

-the control strategies either at local or short-term level  Investigate  of lymphatic filariasis disease.  through mosquitoes in four stages of human population based on the microfilariae and antibody levels.
-The stages are functions of transmission rates, reproduction, mortality, drug chemotherapy, bednet usage and insecticide spraying

 > [Burden of Chlamydia in the United States: Trend Analysis of Incidence Rates ](https://ridouanbani.github.io/portfolio/portfolio-7/)